MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 We're happy to announce the immediate availability of MvvmCross 5.0!
 For the last 6 months we have been working on this release and we're really excited about it.

+Make sure to check [Upgrade from 4 to MvvmCross 5](https://www.mvvmcross.com/documentation/upgrading/upgrade-to-mvvmcross-50?scroll=830) to see what you need to change in your code!

 Let's have a look at the highlights:

 ## Merge of repos